AzamRahmatM/Tiktok-Bulk-Downloader/README.md

   --user-agent "Mozilla/5.0 (Windows NT 10.0; Win64; x64)…"
 ```
 3. **How to get URLs?**
     I know what you are thinking.
 How do I get 1000+ of URLs?
-See [below](#-extracting-your-tiktok-video-urls):
+See [here](#-extracting-your-tiktok-video-urls):
 ---
 ## 🛠️ Automated Deployment using Ansible (IaC)